flare-labs-ltd/fassets/README.md

 Two novel protocols, available on Flare and Songbird blockchains, enable the FAsset system to operate:

 - **FTSO** contracts which provide decentralised price feeds for multiple tokens.
-- Flare’s **State Connector**, which bridges payment data from any connected chain.
+- Flare’s **FDC**, which bridges payment data from any connected chain.

 ## Development